 With pseudocholinesterase deficiency, you may also be sensitive to other drugs and chemicals.
 These can include the local anesthetic procaine and certain agricultural pesticides.

 If you've been diagnosed with pseudocholinesterase deficiency, wear a medical alert bracelet or necklace.
 This lets health care professionals know of your risk, especially in an emergency.

 March 10, 2020

-- National Library of Medicine.
-Pseudocholinesterase deficiency.
-Genetics Home Reference. http://ghr.nlm.nih.gov/condition/pseudocholinesterase-deficiency.
-Accessed March 2, 2016.
+- Pseudocholinesterase deficiency.
+Genetics Home Reference. https://ghr.nlm.nih.gov/condition/pseudocholinesterase-deficiency.
+Accessed Jan.
+13, 2020.